romeelk/cloudpolicy/Readme.md

 2020-01-07 11:43:48,014: custodian.policy:INFO policy:add-vm-tag-policy action:tag resources:1 execution_time:0.01
 ```

 Once the policy engine runs it prints out the result.
-In the above example it found a VM called ExamVM in resource group
+In the above example it found a VM called examdevbox in resource group
 and tagged it!

 See screenshot: